odderwiser/webdsl-model/src/notes.md

 so the key is actually : location, Maybe (uuid), and value is Maybe (EDef).
 So just location is enough to identify it, but if the object exists it is also indexed by uuid and you can find that.
 This is doable.

-- ask if reading should only happen once per rendering??
+- ask if reading should only happen once per rendering??d